tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 Use the URL provided to specify the TinyMCE version when deploying via Tiny Cloud.
 Refer to the [TinyMCE editor via the Tiny Cloud]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features) for more information.

-The following example is the default for loading TinyMCE 5.0 via Tiny Cloud:
+The following example is the default for loading TinyMCE 5.0 via Tiny Cloud.
+Substitute 'no-api-key' with your api key in the examples below.

 ```js
 <script src="{{ site.cdnurl }}" referrerpolicy="origin"></script>